Ranzeplay/InstantMarker/README.md

 #### Mute/Unmute

-To mute a player's marking operation, you need to type this command and he/she will be added into ignore list.
+To mute a player's marking operation, you need to type this command, and he/she will be added into ignore list.
 It's only ignored by your client,  but others can still see his/her markers.

 ```
 /im mute <playerName>
 ```

-To unmute a player, type this command and he/she would be removed from ignore list.
+To unmute a player, type this command, and he/she would be removed from ignore list.

 ```
 /im unmute <playerName>